 Dreaming within the dream at Shaping Destiny

 As I taught my team this concept of dreaming within the dream and encouraged the leaders to dream, one of the leaders spoke up.
 “I have always wanted to start an after-school program…” Then she continued and spoke of how she was touched by such a program as a child and how she had always wanted to start one later in life when she could put together the resources.
-As she spoke, I could see passion in her.
+As she spoke, I could see her passion.
 I could see that she was inspired by the dream.
 She wanted to inspire and empower middle school kids from poor families in the U.S. Growing up in a family that suffered divorce and many challenges, she understands some of the challenges that these kids are going through because she went through them herself.
 As expected, this dream is a dream within the larger dream of the organization whose mission is to inspire and empower people to shape their destinies.
 Shaping Destiny had already been helping orphans in the Cameroon for over a decade and was looking for ways to serve the poor in the U.S. as well.
 Danielle is already doing research and ground work for her afterschool program which will be launched in about two years as a Shaping Destiny ministry with her as founder and visionary of that program.

 I strongly encourage all our leaders to dream within the dream and come up with bold visions of their own that will benefit and strengthen the entire organization.